No Child Left Behind Act: Aligning the Individuals with Disabilities Education Act

 Stemming from the Education for All Handicapped Children Act (EAHCA) of 1975, the Individuals with Disabilities Education Act (IDEA) was enacted in its first form in 1991, and then reenacted with new education aspects in 2006 (although still referred to as IDEA 2004).
 It kept the EAHCA requirements of free and accessible education for all children.
-The 2004 IDEA authorized formula grants to states and discretionary grants for research, technology, and training.
+The 2004 IDEA authorized formula gives discretionary grants to states for research, technology, and training.
 It also required schools to use research-based interventions to assist students with disabilities.

 The amount of funding each school would receive from its "Local Education Agency" for each year would be divided by the number of children with disabilities and multiplied by the number of students with disabilities participating in the schoolwide programs.

 Particularly since 2004, policymakers sought to align IDEA with NCLB.
 The most obvious points of alignment include the shared requirements for Highly Qualified Teachers, for establishment of goals for students with special needs, and for assessment levels for these students.
 In 2004, President Bush signed provisions that would define for both of these acts what was considered a "highly qualified teacher."